 In June of 2016, the United Kingdom (the "UK") approved a referendum to leave the EU, commonly referred to as "Brexit," which sparked depreciation in the value of the British pound and heightened risk of continued worldwide economic volatility.
 Pursuant to Article 50 of the Treaty of Lisbon, the UK gave notice in March 2017 of its withdrawal from the EU and commenced negotiations on the terms of withdrawal.
-It is unclear what the potential consequences may be.
-In addition, it is possible that measures could be taken to revote the issue of the withdrawal, or that regions of the UK could seek to separate and remain a part of the EU.
-As a result of the scheduled withdrawal, the Fund may be exposed to volatile trading markets and significant and unpredictable currency fluctuations over a short period of time, and potentially lower economic growth in the UK, Europe and globally.
-Securities issued by companies domiciled in the UK could be subject to changing regulatory and tax regimes.
-Banking and financial services companies that operate in the UK or EU could be disproportionately affected by Brexit.
-Further insecurity in EU membership or the abandonment of the euro could exacerbate market and currency volatility and negatively affect the Fund's investments in securities of issuers located in the EU.
-The effects of these actions, especially if they occur in a disorderly fashion, are not clear but could be significant and farreaching.
-Negotiations are ongoing and subject to further developments.
-The terms and date of withdrawal are in flux as of the date of this SAI.
+Following years of negotiations and multiple withdrawal deadline extensions, the UK withdrew from the EU on January 31, 2020.
+A transition period, currently set to last through December 31, 2020, will be used for the UK and EU to negotiate their future relationship.
+The effects of this withdrawal will depend, in part, on agreements the UK negotiates to retain access to EU markets either during the transitional period or more permanently including, but not limited to, current trade and finance agreements.
+As a result of the UK's exit from the EU, each Fund may be exposed to volatile trading markets and significant and unpredictable currency fluctuations over a short period of time, and potentially lower economic growth in the UK, Europe and globally.
+Securities issued by companies domiciled in the UK or EU could be disproportionately affected by Brexit.
+Further insecurity in EU membership or the abandonment of the euro could exacerbate market and currency volatility and negatively affect a Fund's investments in securities of issuers located in the EU.
+The effects of these actions, especially if they occur in a disorderly fashion, are not clear but could be significant and far-reaching.

 Investment Company Shares.
 Each Fund may invest in shares of other investment companies to the extent permitted by applicable law and subject to certain restrictions.
 These investment companies typically incur fees that are separate from those fees incurred directly by a Fund.
 A Fund's purchase of such investment company securities results in the layering of expenses, such that shareholders would indirectly bear a proportionate share of the operating expenses of such investment companies, including advisory fees, in addition to paying the Fund's expenses.
 Unless an exception is available, Section 12(d)(1)(A) of the 1940 Act prohibits a fund from (i) acquiring more than 3% of the voting shares of any one investment company, (ii) investing more than 5% of its total assets in any one investment company, and (iii) investing more than 10% of its total assets in all investment companies combined.
-These limits will not apply to the investment of uninvested cash balances in shares of registered or unregistered money market funds whether affiliated or unaffiliated.
+These limits will not apply to the investment of uninvested cash balances in shares of registered or unregistered money market fund swhether affiliated or unaffiliated.
 The foregoing exemption, however, only applies to an unregistered money market fund that (i) limits its investments to those in which a money market fund may invest under Rule 2a-7 of the 1940 Act, and (ii) undertakes to comply with all the other provisions of Rule 2a-7.